Chaotic Delone sets: Introduction

 By Hedlund's theorem (\cite{Hedlund1934}, see also \cite{Hedlund1939} and references therein), the orbits of the geodesic flow that are dense in the unit tangent bundle of $\Sigma$ form a conull set in the space of geodesics.

-It is not easy to check Condition~\ref{i:geodesicdelta} in the last theorem with given $\Gamma$, $\rho$, $x$ and $\ell$, but it is possible for the following example.
+It is not easy to check Condition~(\ref{i:geodesicdelta}) in the previous theorem with given $\Gamma$, $\rho$, $x$ and $\ell$, but it is possible for the following example.

-\begin{ex} Let us construct a Riemann surface $\Sigma$ of genus two as follows: Take a hyperbolic $12$-gon $P$ with alternating internal angles $\pi/3$ and $2\pi/3$, all side lengths the same.
+\begin{example} Let us construct a Riemann surface $\Sigma$ of genus two as follows.
+Take a hyperbolic $12$-gon $P$ with alternating internal angles $\pi/3$ and $2\pi/3$, all side lengths the same.
 Identify the sides via the pattern

 going around the boundary (see Figure \ref{fig:P}).
 There are $3$ orbits of vertices, two made up of three vertices and one made up of $6$.
-It is easy to see that the quotient has genus $2$ by using the Euler characteristic $3-6+1=-2$.
+It is easy to see that the quotient has genus $2$ by using the Euler characteristic: $3-6+1=-2$.